boodah96/reading-notes/read4.md

 they want to find and when they are likely to return and talk about Wireframes allow you to organize the information that will need to go on each page.

-- Site navigation not only helps people find where they want to go, but also helps them understand what your site is about and how it is organized.
+- Site navigation not only helps people find where they want to go, but also helps them understand what your site is about and how it is organized